 7 social initiatives helping bushfire-affected communities

-Get involved with helping communities recover and revive with these Aussie social campaigns aimed at supporting rural and bushfire-affected areas.
+Get involved with helping communities recover with these Aussie social campaigns aimed at supporting rural and bushfire-affected areas.

 Social initiative @emptyesky encourages everyone to grab an empty esky and head out on a roadtrip to a fire-affected town.
 By filling an esky with local food, wine and wares, visitors can help impacted communities get back on their feet.